securityfirst/tent-content/contents_en/operations/public-communications/beginner/authorities.md

 ## Build relationships

-* Contact authorities as a group, not alone.
+* Contact authorities together with others on your team, not alone.

 Consider creating networks to advocate with authorities.